Gordita: Variations

 The baked version is prepared almost identically to the preparation of a common tortilla, except it is thicker.
 When the masa is prepared, chicharrón is mixed directly in the dough, instead of being added later.
-Shaped like a flat circle, then it is placed in a comal until cooked, in most cases not adding additional oil.
+The dough is shaped like a flat circle, then placed in a comal until cooked, in most cases without adding additional oil.
 When slit and filled, this gordita looks like a sandwich made with tortillas instead of bread.
-This variation is known as Gordita de migas.
+This variation is known as gordita de migas.

 Regional variations

 In central Mexico, gorditas commonly range from being relatively small, but bulky (about the size of a child's fist), to about the diameter of a "regular" tortilla.
 In northern Mexico they tend to be larger and flatter.

 In most cases gorditas are shallow-fried with vegetable oil in a deep comal, but they can also be deep-fried, making the outside crisper.

 In Durango and other states of Northern Mexico, gorditas are commonly made from wheat flour and look like small pita breads.
 The dough (masa) is identical to that of a wheat flour tortilla.
 It is cooked on a comal with a hot piece of metal placed on top that resembles a clothes iron.
 The gordita fills with steam, and a small slit is cut into one side where it can be filled with guisados.